 Creating digital circuits has never been easier.
-Gone are the days of hundreds of wires and discreet logic gates on a breadboard.
+Gone are the days of hundreds of wires and discrete logic gates on a breadboard.
 Thanks to FPGAs, you can now stuff your entire circuit into a single chip.
 Read on to learn how they work and how you can create your own complex digital circuits with relative ease.

 Our partners at Alchitry teach the basics of digital electronics and FPGAs.